jtreeves/atl-permits-heatmap/README.md

 While the CLI scripts allow you to implement linting and formatting without needing to adjust your IDE, such adjustments can make for a better development experience.
 The following steps assume you are using VS Code for your IDE, but comparable steps can probably be found for JetBrains IDEs or any other preferred IDE.

 1. Install necessary extensions: ESLint and Prettier
-2. Adjust settings to ensure that the following properties are all checked:
+2. Adjust settings to ensure that the following properties are all checked (or have the correct option selected):
     -   Editor: Format On Save
+    -   ESLint: Enable
     -   Prettier: Enable
     -   Prettier: Use Editor Config
-    -   ESLint: Enable
+    -   Editor: Default Formatter (select `Prettier - Code formatter` from dropdown)
     -   Eslint > Code Actions On Save: Mode (select `all` from dropdown)
     -   Eslint: Run (select `onType` from dropdown)